gkorpal/gkorpal.github.io/_pages/book-list.md

 {% include base_path %}

-Following are some of the books, mostly about pure mathematics topics, that I would recommend reading.
+Following are some of the mathematics books that I would recommend reading.
 The inspiration for this list came from the [Chicago undergraduate mathematics bibliography](https://github.com/ystael/chicago-ug-math-bib).

 One might need university library membership to access some of the out-of-print books (or use the power of internet).
 I have arranged the books in the increasing order of difficulty with respect to the required mathematical maturity.